igasi/drupal-environment/README.md

 Development work will take place (mostly) in **WEB** directory:

  web *(drupal files)*
-  ├── modules                   # Directory for contrib and custom modules ├── profiles                  # Custom install configurations ├── sites                     # Here comes anything which is not part of the Drupal core.
+  ├── modules                   # Directory for contrib and custom modules
+  ├── profiles                  # Custom install configurations
+  ├── sites                     # Here comes anything which is not part of the Drupal core
   ├── themes                    # Custom or contrib themes